Myroslava Gongadze: Biography and career

 Gongadze expressed her skepticism about the political state of modern Ukraine in November 2009; in an editorial in The Wall Street Journal, she argued that its democracy was degenerating and its freedom of the press was at risk.

 Gongadze has been the head of the Ukrainian Service at the Voice of America since October 4, 2015.
 She frequently writes on Ukrainian current affairs and political developments in Eastern Europe and NATO.

 In 2014–15, she produced and hosted “Prime Time," an interview program which featured leading Ukrainian and international policymakers.
 In one episode, then-US Ambassador to the United Nations, Samantha Power, explained the Obama administration's decision not to support Ukraine with lethal weapons.

-She interviewed Ukrainian President Petro Poroshenko in 2015 in Ukraine.
+She interviewed Ukrainian president Petro Poroshenko in 2015 in Ukraine.
 In the interview, President Poroshenko called for a revocation of Russia's veto in the United Nations Security Council.
 Despite Russian occupation of the Ukrainian territory of Crimea and the war in Eastern Ukraine, he argued that "it is impossible to stop Ukraine's resolute drive toward the European home."

-In 2018, she covered US representatives' trip to the warzone in Eastern Ukraine.
-In an interview, U.S. Special Representative for Ukraine Negotiations Kurt Volker said that residents in the embattled Donbass region say they want a peace agreement that restores territorial control of the region to Kyiv.
+In 2018, she covered US representatives' trip to the war zone in eastern Ukraine.
+In an interview, U.S. Special Representative for Ukraine Negotiations Kurt Volker said that residents in the embattled Donbas region say they want a peace agreement that restores territorial control of the region to Kyiv.
 "And these were clearly ethnic Russians, as you could tell by the language they spoke," he said.
 "That Russian speakers are pro-Russian or that this is an ethnic conflict, just clearly isn't true."